timmyb32r/debezium-docker-compose/debezium-pg-without-schema/README.md

 ## notes

+- Converter options works only when converter configured explicitly!
+Thanks Anvar from comments in https://stackoverflow.com/a/65800441
 - If you want to use debezium lower than 2.0 - you should change topic.prefix on database.server.name back in config
 - For some reason, kcat don't work as consumer with debezium-kafka-2.0